BIOL 113 — Evolution and Diversity (4)

 BIOL 430 — Ecology (3 or 4)

 The study of the interrelationships and interactions of organisms and their environments.
 Topics include population dynamics, interspecific relationships, community structure and function, nutrient cycling, and energy flow in ecosystems and biome diversity.
-Laboratory topics include field trips and study of local natural areas, and introduction to ecological methods and biostatistics.
+Laboratory topics include field trips and study of local natural areas, and introduction to ecological research methods and biostatistics.
 Prerequisite: BIOL 113 and 210, or permission of the instructor.
 3 lecture and 3 optional laboratory hours.

 BIOL 447 — Physiology (3 or 4)